Where to Find Traditional Somali Food in Minneapolis

 This thriving pocket of Minneapolis is a flourishing hub to many East-African communities and students from the University of Minnesota and Augsburg College.
 Global cuisine, theater, music, art and more businesses can be found around every corner!

 A few steps from the Cedar-Riverside intersection, Dilla’s Ethiopian Restaurant gets high marks for its authenticity, the combination platters and affordability.
-They offer lots of vegetarian and vegan-approved dishes and stage buffets on Thursdays and Sundays for $11.
+They offer lots of vegetarian and vegan-approved dishes and stage buffets on Thursdays and Sundays for $12.
 Lucky Dragon draws a crowd of regulars, hooked on the lovingly prepared Vietnamese dishes, giant servings, low prices and affection for the owners.
-Top notch southwestern Indian food is available at Malabari Kitchen, including biriyani (mixed rice dish), seafood and HOT curry.
-A student ID will get you a 10 percent discount.
+Tamu Grill bring the tastes of Kenya to Minneapolis.
+They manage to accommodate for food sensitivities like nuts, eggs, or dairy without sacrificing flavorful dishes.
+The friendly service and large portions of East African dishes at Baarakallah Restaurant, make it a must-visit.

 The grab-n-go, hole-in-the-wall Mediterranean Deli serves delicious, inexpensive items like falafel, sambusas, lamb gyros and a few West African dishes.
 The Red Sea was the first Ethiopian (with Eritrean influences) restaurant in Minneapolis.
-Their vegetarian options are universally adored as is their generous, 4-9 p.m. daily happy hour.
+Their vegetarian options are universally adored as is their generous, daily happy hour.
 They have a full bar that transforms into a nightclub and live-music venue in the evening, featuring reggae, R&B, soul, hip-hop and more.
+Local chain and a favorite for East African staples, Afro Deli is a great quick stop.

 Theatre in the Round, one of the early players that contributed to the Twin Cities becoming a renowned theater destination, still stages nine productions each year.
 The Southern Theater caters to experimental works of theater and dance.
-The Saturday night “Ball’s Cabaret” is the “longest-running, weekly, midnight cabaret in the history of human kind (as far as we can tell).”
 Across the street is the Comedy Corner Underground, a tiny venue that holds regular shows and an open mic every Friday at 10:15 p.m.

 There are a number of shops and malls around Cedar Riverside selling clothing, jewelry, art, food, and other imported merchandise from Africa and Asia.
 Many stores have thrived across the neighborhood’s many transformations over the decades.
 Mayday Books, founded in 1975, is a volunteer-run, progressive, non-profit book shop that now resides in a cozy basement location on Cedar Avenue.
 It runs meetings, readings, film screenings, discussion groups and more.